 See what kind of stories the reporter has written about in the past.
-The more you study their previous work, the better chances you’ll have pitching a story they might find interesting.
-If you find one of their stories particularly enjoyable, tell them.
+The more you study their previous work, the better chances you’ll have to pitch a story they might find interesting.
+If you find one of their stories enjoyable, tell them.
 But only share that feedback if it’s truly genuine.

 Share or discuss their work online and on social media.